Torsion bar suspension: types and features. What is torsion bar suspension

 Semi-independent rear torsion beam

-The semi-independent U-shaped torsion beam, which has an integrated elastic bar, becomes more bending strength.
-At the same time, it allows the wheels of one axle to move slightly relative to each other when driving over irregularities.
-This improves the handling and stability of the vehicle.
-This suspension is used on the rear axle of most budget front wheel drive vehicles.
+A semi-independent torsion beam with a U-shaped section, which has an integrated elastic rod, becomes more resistant to bending.
+At the same time, it allows the wheels of one axle to move slightly relative to each other when driving over uneven surfaces.
+This achieves improved handling and stability of the vehicle.
+This suspension is used on the rear axle of most budget front-wheel drive cars.

-✔ Difficulty of torsion bar production. ✔ Mediocre car handling.
-Currently, the front independent suspension, where torsion bars are installed as elastic elements, is used in the production of trucks and SUVs that are not intended for dynamic driving.
-In addition, the torsion bar suspension is successfully used in the design of the chassis of tanks and other special tracked vehicles.
+✔ Difficulty in producing torsion bars. ✔ Mediocre vehicle handling.
+Currently, front independent suspension, where torsion bars are installed as elastic elements, is used in the production of trucks and SUVs not intended for dynamic driving.
+In addition, torsion bar suspension is successfully used in tank chassis designs and other special purpose vehicles. tracked vehicles.

 We all understand that the braking system is necessary for safe operation any vehicle.
-Lead culprit for rejection brake system on old cars, trucks and SUVs is vacuum amplifier brakes. ...
+Leading culprit of failure brake system on older cars, trucks and SUVs is vacuum booster brakes ...

-The Chevrolet Niva fuse box is located to the left of the steering column and is covered by a cover from below.
-To get to it, you need to tighten 2 screws, after pressing the top edge of the cover, gradually release it from all fasteners. ...
+The Chevrolet Niva fuse box is located to the left of the steering column and is closed from below with a lid.
+To get to it, you need to tighten 2 screws, then press the top edge of the cover and gradually free it from all fasteners. ...

 Injection system diesel fuel has undergone many changes over the years.
-When people think of the word diesel, most people think that huge trucks emit a lot of black soot and smoke, which is very harmful environment...
-However ...
+When people think of the word "diesel", most people think huge trucks release a lot of black soot and smoke, which cause great harm environment.
+However...

-Modern cars are very different from those that were common in the days of our parents' youth.
-However, the main structural elements have survived.
-They have only been improved to the point where they are ready for normal day-to-day use.
-Suspension is an example.
+Modern cars are very different from those that were common when our parents were young.
+However, the main structural elements have been preserved.
+They have only been improved to the point that they are ready for normal everyday use.
+An example is the suspension.

 Torsion bar suspension on a real car